cburnell/ARSIS-6/ARSIS-Unity/Assets/Labs/EventSystem/EventSystem.md

     public int value;
 }
 ```
-Although this is perfesctly valid, we can add some quality of life features to make it easier to use.
-Events are wrappers around data.
-They can have any type of property, private or public, and can have any number of them.
-Event types are checked at compile time, so every event listener will know what properties are available and what type they are and can use them without having to check for null *(**unless the event data values are nullable**)* or type errors.
+Here, CounterValue is the name of our event and it has a single public property called value that stores an integer.
+Events are named after the values they contain because it helps to maintain readability and consistency.

+We can also add some quality of life features to our event to make it easier to use.
+In this case:
+ - A constructor that sets the `value` peoperty.
+ - An implicit conversion operator that allows us to use a `CounterValue` as an int.
+ - A `ToString` method that lets us easily display the value of the event.

+The updated class might look like this:
 ```csharp
 using EventSystem;